 Next, we explore how different mutational strategies (NM, CM and SIM) balance between adaptability – the ability to adapt to new conditions – and adaptedness – the ability to remain adapted to current conditions.
 For this purpose we define adaptedness as ω the population mean fitness in a stable environment and adaptability as ν the rate of complex adaptation.

 We used the above approximations (eqs.
-6-8) to calculate the adaptation rate of populations with NM, CM and SIM.
+6-8) to calculate the rate of complex adaptation of populations with NM, CM and SIM.
 We also extended an existing model (Ram and Hadany 2012) to calculate the population mean fitness at the mutation-selection balance.
-This extended model includes beneficial mutations and allows more than one mutation to occur in the same individual and generation.
+This extended model includes rare back- or compensatory mutations (which have a stronger effect on mutation-selection balance dynamics than on adaptive dynamics) and allows more than one mutation to occur in the same individual and generation.
 The details of this model and the calculation of population mean fitness with various mutational strategies are given in Online Appendix D.

 The mutation rate with CM is constant and uniform across the population, and the population mean fitness mainly depends on the fitness and mutation rate of the fittest individuals.
 Therefore, the population mean fitness decreases when the mutation rate increases; this decrease is due to generation of deleterious mutations in the fittest individuals.
 The adaptation rate, however, increases with the mutation rate (eq.
 7).
 This trade-off between adaptability and adaptedness constraints the population: after a long period of environmental stability it can lose the potential for adaptation, and after a long period of environmental change the population can be susceptible to reduced fitness and mutational meltdowns (Lynch et al. 1993).